 This group focuses on helping students increase their awareness and understanding of their emotional reactions, particularly feelings of sadness, anxiety, and anger.
 This includes learning new ways to think about those emotions, as well as strategies to more effectively express and manage them.
 As the group progresses, students will also explore how their emotions are connected to patterns in relationships and to aspects of their identity.
 This portion of the group involves more open-ended discussion and provides opportunities to both give and receive feedback from peers.
 Ultimately, the goal of this group is to allow students to feel more “in control” of their thoughts, feelings, and actions, and to develop a healthier way of experiencing themselves and others.

 This group is for anyone who wants to improve their mood and self-confidence.
 It meets weekly for 1½ hours and will run for 10 weeks during the semester.
 Throughout the group, students learn skills that increase self-awareness, help them to identify personal strengths, and assist them in successfully navigating life’s difficulties.
-This group uses educational materials, homework exercises, and interpersonal process between group members to help students meet their therapy goals.
+This group uses educational materials, homework exercises, and interpersonal processes between group members to help students meet their therapy goals.
 Exercises and educational materials are based on Cognitive-Behavioral therapy.

 Cultural Connections Group

 This is a group for people of color who want to explore connecting to who they are as individuals and as members of an ethnic community.
 The group will explore diverse relationships among ethnic group traditions and values, social standards, and personal wishes.
-Topics may include: cultural beliefs/myths, personal meaning, cultural connections, and other conversations chosen by group members.
+Topics may include cultural beliefs/myths, personal meaning, cultural connections, and other conversations chosen by group members.

 First in the Family Group

 This is a group for undergraduate and graduate students and provides a space to discuss the challenges and strengths of being the first person in your family to seek a college degree in the United States.
-Topics discussed include: resources at UH, managing stress, academic and family expectations, doubts about graduation, graduate school, family and university culture, talking to family about college, and other related themes.
+Topics discussed include resources at UH, managing stress, academic and family expectations, doubts about graduation, graduate school, family and university culture, talking to family about college, and other related themes.

 International Processes Group

 This is a group for students integrating into the US society who wish to explore their identities as individuals and as members of the international community.
-Further, the group will provide students with a safe and supportive space to explore struggles they may be encountering as a result of adjustment to transitions between cultures.
-The group will examine the intersection between societal standards, communal membership and personal values and allow students to process their feelings regarding these and other related topics.
+Further, the group will provide students with a safe and supportive space to explore struggles they may be encountering as a result of an adjustment to transitions between cultures.
+The group will examine the intersection between societal standards, communal membership, and personal values and allow students to process their feelings regarding these and other related topics.

 Stress Management 101